A new age in HIV

 Untransmittable (U=U)

-A person living with HIV who has an undetectable viral load cannot transmit HIV through sex.
+A person living with HIV who has an undetectable viral load cannot spread HIV through sex.
 An undetectable viral load means that a person has an extremely low amount of the virus in their blood.
 HIV treatment medications make it possible to have an undetectable viral load.

 What can you do?